 Tech > How to choose a tow vehicle (or How to choose a travel trailer)

-Maybe you have a travel trailer (in hand or in mind) and want to know in advance what capacities you'll need in a tow vehicle.
-Or you're shopping for or already have a tow vehicle, and you want to know what size of trailer you can pull.
+Maybe you have a travel trailer and want to know in advance how to choose a tow vehicle.
+Or you have a tow vehicle, and you want to know what size of trailer you can pull.
 Good for you!
 Lots of folks don't think about these things until after they've already bought both... and many find that the two are not a good match.
 As an aside, most travel trailer tow vehicles are trucks, so I'll use the terms interchangeably.

 Don't be seduced by the truck manufacturers' published tow ratings, or the so-called dry weight published by trailer manufacturers.
 Here's why:

-I won't call into question the tow ratings claimed by the manufacturers, but most trucks (I haven't seen an exception yet) will run out of available payload long before they approach the limits of their tow capacity.
+I won't call into question the tow ratings claimed by the manufacturers, but almost all trucks will run out of available payload long before they approach the limits of their tow capacity.

 In my opinion this is a useless number.
 First of all, it is almost certainly not accurate for your trailer when it leaves the dealer's lot because it may not account for such "options" as propane, propane tanks, battery, battery box, air conditioner and awnining.
 Secondly, you're going to load your trailer with hundreds of pounds of stuff to go camping (like food, clothing, toiletries, bedding, drinks, chairs, stove, BBQ, etc) so even if the dry weight were accurate it wouldn't be much use.